KS2 SATs Maths Papers 2017: 15 Point Guide for Year 6 Maths Teachers

-Now the KS2 SATs papers 2017 are released from embargo we’ve created a quick bluffer’s guide for Year 6 teachers to the content of the KS2 SATs papers 2017: what was in and what was out this year to help you plan your Year 6 Maths and SATs revision for next year.
+Now the KS2 SATs papers 2017 are released from embargo we’ve created a quick bluffer’s guide for Year 6 teachers to the content of the KS2 SATs maths papers 2017: what was in and what was out this year to help you plan your Year 6 SATs revision for coming years.

 Even if you don’t feel like reading it now, bookmark this page so you can come back to it next time you’re planning Year 6 Maths revision.

 And if you’ve not seen our earlier blog post: KS2 SATs 2017 Review, the Good, the Bad and the Even Better If, it’s definitely worth reading that first.